Master of Arts in Professional Writing Admission Requirements

 - Mail official college transcripts (sealed, unopened copy or via a direct electronic transcript system).
 A regionally or nationally accredited bachelor’s degree with at least a 3.0 is required for admission in good standing.
 Students with a GPA less than 3.0 may be considered for admission on caution.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.

 - Admission to this program requires a Statement of Purpose.
 Applicants must submit a 300- to 500-word statement as to why they want to pursue a Master of Arts in Professional Writing at Liberty University.

-- Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or an approved alternate test of English proficiency: International English Language Testing System (IELTS) or the International Test of English Proficiency (iTEP).
+- Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or an approved alternate test of English proficiency: the Duolingo English test, International English Language Testing System (IELTS), or the International Test of English Proficiency (iTEP).
 Applicants must earn a minimum score of 105 on the Duolingo English test, 80 on the Internet-based TOEFL, a 3.9 on the iTEP, a 6.5 on the IELTS, or an equivalent score on an approved alternate test for all graduate degree programs.
 Applicants who have an earned degree from a college or university in the U.S. or other English-speaking country or school may have the TOEFL requirement waived by the Office of Graduate Admissions.
 Alternatively, applicants who successfully complete the levels of English-Second-Language (ESL) instruction indicated below at 1 of 2 schools will have the TOEFL requirement waived.
 Students will have their application held until transcripts from one of the below schools are received.